Quality Assurance

 [ ] Test manually with screen readers

 Ensure that the site’s content is announced correctly and can be navigated using screen readers.
-Use NVDA (with Firefox) and/or JAWS (with Internet Explorer) on Windows as the primary tools for this testing.
+Use NVDA with Firefox on Windows as the primary tool.
+Also test with VoiceOver on macOS and iOS, and TalkBack on Android.

 [ ] Ensure appropriate use of ARIA attributes